Chapter IV: Disciplinary Consolidation, the Mid-1970s to the Early 1980s

 From its inception, the SfN founders had believed the Society would be an integrating force for neuroscience not only in the United States but also globally.
 Such a society would include members of both sexes and all ethnicities, reflecting their vision of a neuroscience not restricted by disciplinary, national, or demographic boundaries.
 The social realities of American racial and gender disparities made it especially difficult to create a society that met these aspirations, and both leaders and members worked toward this visionary goal.

-While the bylaws did not explicitly state it, the Society for Neuroscience did not discriminate against women or minorities; membership was open to any scientist, regardless of race or gender, who was conducting research on the brain and behavior.
-Women remained approximately 20 percent of SfN membership throughout the 1970s.
-In 1977, however, the Society was asked to take a more public stance.
+While the bylaws did not explicitly state it, the Society for Neuroscience did not discriminate against women or minorities; membership was open to any scientist regardless of race or gender who was conducting research on the brain and behavior.
+Women constituted approximately 20% of SfN membership throughout the 1970s.
+In1977, however, the Society was asked to take a more public stance.
 MaryLou Cheal, a researcher from the McLean Hospital in Massachusetts, introduced a resolution at the business meeting in Anaheim, California, suggesting that starting in 1980, the Society only meet in states that had ratified the Equal Rights Amendment (ERA), passed by Congress in 1972.
 This would prevent the Society from meeting in several large cities, such as Las Vegas, Chicago, and Atlanta.
-The National Organization of Women had suggested this boycott in an attempt to apply economic pressure on states to ratify the ERA, and several scientific societies including the American Psychological Association and the American Association for the Advancement of Science had chosen to participate.84
+The National Organization of Women had suggested this boycott in an attempt to apply economic pressure on states to ratify the ERA, and several scientific societies including the American Psychological Association and the American Association for the Advancement of Science had chosen to participate.134

-At the 10th annual meeting in Cincinnati, meanwhile, more than 200 female neuroscientists attended a reception sponsored by the Association for Women in Science, which “turned out to be both a serious scientific meeting and a group therapy session.”89 This group “unanimously voted to formalize their desire for a women’s caucus,” to be known as Women in Neuroscience (WiN),90 and selected five women to serve on an executive committee with Candace Pert of NIMH serving as chair.
-In part, the group was motivated by some SfN-sponsored “special interest” events at previous meetings, in which inappropriate gender-based humor had been the special interest on the agenda.
+At the 10th Annual Meeting in Cincinnati, meanwhile, more than 200female neuroscientists attended a reception sponsored by the Association for Women in Science, which “turned out to be both a serious scientific meeting and a group therapysession.”139 This group “unanimously voted to formalize their desire for a women’s caucus, ”to be known as Women in Neuroscience (WiN),140 and selected five women to serve on an executive committee, with Candace Pert of NIMH serving as chair.
+In part, the group was motivated by some SfN-sponsored “special interest” events at previous Annual Meetings, in which inappropriate gender-based humor had been the special interest on the agenda.
 In addition to protecting the interests of female neuroscientists and students in the field, WiN also sought to emphasize the importance of women as subjects of scientific study in neuroscience research.
-The group planned to sponsor several professional development events and provide childcare resources at future annual meetings.91
+The group made plans to sponsor several professional development events and to provide childcare resources at future Annual Meetings.141

-After sponsoring their own special interest dinner and discussion at the Los Angeles meeting, the WiN Executive Committee focused its attention on “the paucity of women in the upper echelons of the Society for Neuroscience as well as in academic neuroscience.”92 They compiled a national directory to assist federal agencies, universities, and corporations to identify appropriate female candidates for open positions in neuroscience.93 WiN sponsored scientific and practical programs at every SfN meeting after 1981, conducted its own analysis of SfN’s 1982 membership survey and, in 1983, published “A Profile of Women in the Society for Neuroscience.”
-They found that 60 percent of women held PhD degrees, while only 4 percent had medical degrees; that men were almost twice as likely to have postdoctoral trainees working for them; and that women were more reliant on “soft money” funding sources than men.
-The WiN analysis concluded that the trends for women in neuroscience were consistent with trends for women in academia in general, with major gains in training and employment since the early 1970s, and a basis for cautious optimism that more women would fill professional and Society roles in the future.94
+After holding their own special interest dinner and discussion at the Los Angeles Meeting in 1981, the WiN Executive Committee focused its attention on “the paucity of women in the upper echelons of the Society for Neuroscience as well as in academic neuroscience.”142 They compiled a national directory to assist federal agencies, universities, and corporations to identify appropriate female candidates for open positions in neuroscience.143 WiN sponsored scientific and practical programs at every SfN Annual Meeting after 1981, conducted its own analysis of SfN’s 1982 membership survey, and, in 1983, published “A Profile of Women in the Society for Neuroscience.”
+This study found that 60% of women held PhD degrees, while only 4% had medical degrees; that men were almost twice as likely as women to have post doctoral trainees working for them; and that women were more reliant on “soft money” funding sources than men.
+The WiN analysis concluded that the trends for women in neuroscience were consistent with trends for women in academia in general, with major gains in training and employment since the early 1970s, and a basis for cautious optimism that more women would fill professional and Society roles in the future.144

 The status of racial and ethnic minorities in neuroscience did not attract as much attention in the early years of the Society, although they too were underrepresented in every survey.
-The 1974 Department of Health, Education and Welfare manpower study had found that the vast majority (94 percent) of neuroscientists were white; 4.2 percent were Asian, 0.7 percent African American, 0.9 percent were Hispanic and 0.2 percent were Native American.
-These statistics were consistent with other scientific and academic fields, and state and national lawmakers implemented various educational programs to try to increase the proportion of these minorities in the U.S. professional labor force.
-In particular, educational initiatives to encourage African American students to study science and pursue graduate degrees were proposed as a way to increase scientific manpower for the United States.98
+The 1974 Department of Health, Education, and Welfare manpower study had found that the vast majority (94%) of neuroscientists were white; 4.2% were Asian,0.7% African American, 0.9% were Hispanic and 0.2% were Native American.
+These statistics were consistent with those in other scientific and academic fields, and state and national lawmakers had implemented various educational programs to try to increase the proportion of these minorities in the U.S. professional labor force.
+In particular, educational initiatives to encourage African American students to study science and pursue graduate degrees were proposed as strategies to increase scientific manpower for the United States.150

 In September 1979, SfN President Torsten Wiesel outlined the steps that “we, as members of the Society for Neuroscience, can do to interest young minority students in our field.”
-He listed several NSF and NIH programs designed to support and encourage minority scientists, but he noted that “it will always be the personal effort and commitment of individual members that will make the difference.”99 At the annual meeting that year in Atlanta, the Social Issues Committee established a Subcommittee on Minority Affairs, chaired by Catherine Cornwell-Jones, to recruit minority members to the field and the Society and to “expand the role of minorities in the policymaking processes of the Society.”100 These efforts culminated in the establishment of the Minority Traveling Fellowship in 1981, which continued into the 21st century as the Neuroscience Scholars Program.101
+He listed several NSF and NIH programs designed to support and encourage minority scientists, but he noted that “it will always be the personal effort and commitment of individual members that will make the difference.”151 At the Annual Meeting that year in Atlanta, the Social Issues Committee established a Subcommittee on Minority Affairs, chaired by Catherine Cornwell-Jones, to recruit minority members to the field and the Society and to “expand the role of minorities in the policy-making processes of the Society.”152 These efforts culminated in the establishment of the Minority Traveling Fellowship in 1981, which continued into the 21st century as the Neuroscience Scholars Program.153

 Coming of Age: The Founding of The Journal of Neuroscience